 By Paul Gessing

-Paul Gessing is the President of New Mexico’s Rio Grande Foundation.
-The Rio Grande Foundation is an independent, non-partisan, tax-exempt research and educational organization dedicated to promoting prosperity for New Mexico based on principles of limited government, economic freedom and individual responsibility
+Paul Gessing is president of New Mexico's Rio Grande Foundation.
+The Rio Grande Foundation is an independent, nonpartisan, tax-exempt research and educational organization dedicated to promoting prosperity for New Mexico based on principles of limited government, economic freedom and individual responsibility